 Tablet Magazine Celebrates One Year

 Tuesday marks Tablet Magazine’s one-year anniversary, and in the run-up, we’re remembering our ten favorite articles from the past 12 months.
-Consider this your first of four installments.
+Herewith, your third of four installments.
 In no particular order …

 Do you have other favorites?
 List ‘em in the comments …